socketry/falcon/README.md

 Alternatively run `RACK_HANDLER=falcon rails server` to start the server (at least, until [rack#181](https://github.com/rack/rack/pull/1181) is merged).

-#### Thread Safety (Rails < 5.x)
+#### Thread Safety

-With older versons of Rails, the `Rack::Lock` middleware is inserted into your app unless you explicitly add `config.threadsafe!`. `Rack::Lock` will cause both poor performance and deadlocks due to the highly concurrent nature of `falcon`.
-Therefore, please ensure you specify `config.threadsafe!` in your `config/application.rb`:
+With older versions of Rails, the `Rack::Lock` middleware can be inserted into your app by Rails. `Rack::Lock` will cause both poor performance and deadlocks due to the highly concurrent nature of `falcon`.
+Other web frameworks are generally unaffected.

+##### Rails 3.x (and older)

+Please ensure you specify `config.threadsafe!` in your `config/application.rb`:

 ```ruby
 module MySite